The Space Machine: Setting

-This novel effectively binds the storylines of the H.G.
-Wells novels The War of the Worlds (1898) and The Time Machine (1895) into the same reality.
+This novel effectively binds the storylines of the H. G. Wells novels The War of the Worlds (1898) and The Time Machine (1895) into the same reality.
 Action takes place both in Victorian England and on Mars, as the time machine displaces the duo through space (in addition to time).

 Technology is shown to be roughly Victorian of nature, so as not to destroy the setting for War of the Worlds, but also shows some unpublished advancements of Sir William Reynolds (such as a form of bicycle that requires no input from the rider).

 The names of the characters also suggest historical Britain.
-Both Edward's name and Fitzgibbon's refer to Edward Gibbon, the famous British historian and author of The History of the Decline and Fall of the Roman Empire, while Turnbull is suggestive of, among others, the famous early British actor John Turnbull and, more generally, the Bulldog, which is popularly used to represent England and its defiance in war.
+Both Edward's name and Fitzgibbon's refer to Edward Gibbon, the famous British historian and author of The History of the Decline and Fall of the Roman Empire, while Turnbull is suggestive of, among others, the famous early British actor John Turnbull and, more generally, the Bulldog, which is popularly used to represent Britain and its defiance in war.